simonmcho/blog/README.md

 - Created views for the view layer
 - Validated, created, saved, and logged in user upon successful registration in the `RegistrationController@store` method
 - Logged out user in the `SessionsController@destroy` method

+### Connecting Posts to its users.
+Reviews to its posts.
+Attaching review's users to reviews.
+#### Upon creating reviews
+1. Create review on a post.
+We know the post id due to the wild card passed in the endpoint.
+    - eg: `Route::post('/posts/{post_id}/reviews', 'ReviewsController@store');`
+2. The store method in `ReviewsController` does the following:
+    - Validates the inputs using Eloquent's `validate` method
+    - Call the `addReview` method that exists in `Post` model
+    - After review is added to the `Post` model, takes user back a page to where the review is
+3. The `addReview` method is important here.
+    - It grabs the logged in user's id via `Auth::user()->id` (`Illuminate\Support\Facade\Auth`)
+    - Calls its own class' `reviews` method, which returns the `hasMany` relationship object.
+    - Because the relationship object is available, it can call the inherited method `create` from `Model`
+4. In the views of `show.blade.php`, we can accurately present post, the user of the post, reviews associated with the post, and the user who wrote the review:
+    - post ID comes from the wildcard from the routes.
+        - When showing all posts, it loops through each post and adds it to the link href, so we get the post_id this way
+    - In the `Post` model, we defined a `user` method that returns the `belongsTo` relationship.
+We can accurately grab the user associated to the post
+    - In the `Review` model, we defined a `user` method that returns the `belongsTo` relationship.
+We can accurately grab the user associated to the review
+        - Because we have assigned a foreign key of the logged in user's id who is creating the review, we know that is the correct user for the review